-All students must complete 36 elective credit hours.
-Students not accepted to take BIOL 4410U and BIOL 4420U must take an additional two senior biology electives for a total of 42 elective credit hours.
+All students must complete 39 elective credit hours.
+Students not accepted to take BIOL 4410U and BIOL 4420U must take an additional two senior biology electives for a total of 45 elective credit hours.
 A senior biology elective is defined as any 4000-level biology course not specified in the course map.
-At least 15 elective credit hours must be in courses offered by the Faculty of Science of these at least 3 credit hours must be at the Senior Biology level.
-The additional two senior biology electives, if taken in place of BIOL 4410U and BIOL 4420U, cannot be used to meet this requirement.
-In order to satisfy breadth requirements, no more than 9 elective credit hours may be in biology (BIOL) courses; at least 12 elective credit hours must be in courses outside the Faculty of Science.
+At least 15 elective credit hours must be in courses offered by the Faculty of Science including at least 3 credit hours at the Senior Biology level; the additional two senior biology electives required for students who are not enrolled in thesis cannot be used to meet this requirement.
+In order to satisfy breadth requirements, no more than 12 elective credit hours may be in biology (BIOL) courses; at least 12 elective credit hours must be in courses outside the Faculty of Science.
 Students must take the remaining 12 elective credit hours in a general elective (offered by the Faculty of Science or outside the Faculty of Science).

-Thesis project or senior biology elective courses
+Thesis Project or senior biology elective courses